 Penguins exclusively inhabit the southern hemisphere, if you discount relocations to national parks, zoos, and the like.

 If you look at a world map, it’s clear to see there are roughly five landmasses/regions where penguins naturally live.
 These are South America, Antarctica, South Africa, Australia, and New Zealand.

-We’re going to take a good look at all five, and explore some of the best penguin spots you can visit.
+We’ll take a good look at all five and explore some of the best penguin spots you can visit.
 First stop: South America!

 We start in the northwest of South America, 600 miles off the coast of Ecuador.
 The Galápagos Islands are a popular tourist attraction, consisting of a collection of gorgeous volcanic islands, thriving with wildlife.

 Charles Darwin famously studied many plant and animal species here.
 Many are endemic, meaning they only exist on the Galápagos Islands, and nowhere else!

 Species: Galápagos penguins are named after the islands they inhabit.
 They are the most northern species and are hilariously known as one of the ‘jack-ass’ species, due to their loud, bellowing squawk.

 How to get there: You need to visit the islands via boat, guided tour, or cruise.
 José Joaquín De Olmedo airport is the best place to fly to, before heading east to the coast.